gfrias/udacity/5_vehicle_detection/writeup.md

 I decided to search car images using the sliding window technique, I took a default window of 64x64 pixels, and scanned with 0.5 overlapping that provided good results from a strip going from y_start = 350 to y_end = 650.
 I decided to use different scales: 32x32 (0.5), 64x64 (1) and 128x128 (2).
 In case for the smallest one, since the number of windows grows quite rapidely, I restricted them to close to the horizon (350 < y < 450).

-![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-I search through a strip as described on the item before.
-Here are some example images:
+I search through a strip as described on the item before

-![alt text][image4]
 ---

 ### Video Implementation